 IMPORTANT: contact the L3 manager as soon as possible to anticipate any planned activity involving class 3 microorganisms, as well as any production of class 3 viral gene transfer GMOs by platform staff.

 NB: for recombinant viruses produced in L3, downgrading of use to L2 is authorised.

 Any activity will require users to have an up-to-date class 3 GMO authorisation for their project in L3

 EXPERTISE AND SERVICES FOR THE PRODUCTION OF GENE TRANSFER VIRUSES

 The platform provides advice on:

-The classification of DNA inserts in category A or B, according to their dangerousness,
+- Classification of DNA inserts as category A or B, depending on their dangerousness,

 Production and amplification of class 2 GMO viruses in L2: